 One of the goals of this study was to determine the core bacterial community of bog lakes in general, and to determine if mixing regime affects core community membership.
-Our previous analyses showed that community composition was distinct in each layer and lake (Figure 2), while variability was observed within the same lake and layer (Figure 3).
+Our previous analyses showed that community composition was distinct in each layer and lake (Figure 2), while marked variability was observed within the same lake and layer (Figure 3).
 This prompted us to ask whether we had adequately sampled through time and space to fully census the lakes.
-Still, rarefaction curves generated for the entire dataset and for each layer begin to level off, suggesting that we have indeed sampled the majority of taxa found in our study sites (Figure S7).
+Still, rarefaction curves generated for the entire dataset and for each layer begin to level off, suggesting that we have indeed sampled the majority of taxa found in our study sites.
 To identify the taxa that comprise the bog lake core community, we defined “core” as being present in 90% of a group of samples, regardless of abundance in the fully curated dataset.
-(19)Four OTUs met this criteria for all samples in the dataset: OTU0076 (bacI-A1), OTU0097 (PnecC), OTU0813 (acI-B2), and OTU0678 (LD28).
+Core taxa are reported as OTU number and taxonomic classification our freshwater-specific database (19).
+Four OTUs met this criteria for all samples in the full dataset: OTU0076 (bacI-A1), OTU0097 (PnecC), OTU0813 (acI-B2), and OTU0678 (LD28).
 These taxa were therefore also core to both epilimnia and hypolimnia.
 Additional taxa core to epilimnia also included OTU0004 (betI), OTU0184 (acI-B3), OTU0472 (Lhab-A4), and OTU0522 (alfI-A1), while additional hypolimnia core taxa included OTU0042 (Rhodo), OTU0053 (unclassified Verrucomicrobia), and OTU0189 (acI-B2).

-We performed the same core analysis after combining OTUs assigned to the same tribe (defined by 97% nucleotide similarity in the full length 16S region and phylogenetic branch structure (19)) into new groups.
+We performed the same core analysis after combining OTUs assigned to the same tribe (previously defined as sharing ≥ 97% nucleotide identity in the nearly full length 16S rRNA gene and according to phylogenetic branch structure (19)) into new groups.
 This revealed that certain tribes were core to the entire dataset or thermal layer even though their member OTUs were specific to certain sites.
 Notably, some OTUs were endemic to specific lakes, even though their corresponding tribe was found in multiple lakes/layers.
 OTUs not classified at the tribe level were not included.
 Results were similar to those observed at the OTU level, but yielded more core taxa.
 Tribes core to all samples included bacI-A1, PnecC, acI-B2, and LD28, but also betIII-A1 and acI-B4.
 In epilimnia, the core tribes were bacI-A1, PnecC, betIII-A1, acI-B3, acI-B2, Lhab-A4, alfI-A1, LD28, and acI-B4, while in hypolimnia, they were Rhodo, bacI-A1, PnecC, betIII-A1, acI-B2, and acI-B4.
 These results show that despite lake-to-lake differences and interannual variability, there are bacterial taxa that are consistently present in bog lakes.
-(19)
+We note that tribes correspond very roughly to species-level designations as explained previously (19)

 Principal coordinates analysis suggested that samples clustered also by mixing regime (Figure 2).
-We thus evaluated Venn diagrams of OTUs shared by and unique to each mixing regime to better visualize the overlap in community composition (Figure 4).
+We thus evaluated Venn diagrams of OTUs shared by, and unique to, each mixing regime to better visualize the overlap in community composition (Figure 4).
 In both epilimnia and hypolimnia, meromictic lakes had the greatest numbers of unique OTUs while polymictic lakes had the least, consistent with the differences in richness between lakes (Figure 1).
 Shared community membership, i.e. the number of OTUs present at any abundance in both communities, differed between mixing regimes.
 Epilimnia (A) and hypolimnia (B) showed similar trends in shared membership: meromictic and dimictic lakes shared the most OTUs, while meromictic and polymictic lakes shared the least.